Refuge Children and Family Support Worker

 Hi, my name is Faiza.
 I am an assistant support worker.
 I joined TDAS in February 2021 after completing my undergraduate degree.
 I have experience in working with vulnerable people and supporting victims of domestic abuse.
 I am passionate about breaking the cycle of abuse and helping transform people's lives.
 I am fluent in English, Punjabi and Urdu.

-Move On Domestic Abuse Advisor
+Homeless Move on Domestic Abuse Advisor

 I started working at TDAS as a volunteer before joining the team as a support worker, where I was involved in all of TDAS’s services from refuge to our programmes.
 I am now the Homelessness Move On Domestic Advisor and I provide a specialist trauma-informed support service for those who are homeless or at risk of homelessness due to domestic abuse.
 I offer the early interventions needed to prevent homelessness and provide information, guidance and advocacy for my clients.
 I also support those who have resettled to maintain their tenancies and stay safe, reducing the risk of them becoming homeless again.
 My focus is housing, but I also work to help my client overcome any other issues or barriers they might be facing; I inform, encourage and empower them so they feel able to make the positive choices and changes needed in order to move on from domestic abuse